smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 ## Motivation

 In order to work with SDL, app developers need to learn a new API which mostly doesn't adopt familiar patterns.
-Including but not limited to
+Including but not limited to:
 - read best practices and implement proxy (manager) lifecycle
 - the use of RPCs and handle notifications, requests and responses
 - manually manage concurrent and sequential operations (e.g. image upload)